protesilaos/my-website/_pages/coach.md

 orientation, lifestyle choices, et cetera.
 Due to the nature of the topics I cover, I expect students to be adults.
-In principle, I can tutor younger people as well, provided I receive the express permission of their guardian and after I assess the situation.
+In principle, I can tutor younger people as well, provided I receive the express permission of their guardian.

 ## Privacy policy

 I will not share your details with anyone nor publicise any potentially personally identifying information.
 You are welcome to use a pseudonym.
-If/when we do a video call, you are free to not show your face.
+If/when we do a video call, you are free to not activate the camera.

 ## Preference for libre software